nitya098/Library-Management-System/README.md

 # Library-Management-System
-This is a simple data structures project
+This is a simple data structures project in C